 Niseko City Population?

-As we describe in post on The Niseko Story (about Niseko’s peak season, real estate, and more), we try to explain that what we people call Niseko is actually combination of three small cities, and the greater area near the local resorts.
-For the purposes of these statistics, the numbers referenced are attributed to the town of Kutchan, which is center of the local Niseko population.
+As we describe in our post on The Niseko Story (about Niseko’s peak season, real estate, and more), we explain that what people call Niseko is actually a combination of three small cities, and the greater area near the local resorts.
+For the purposes of these statistics, the numbers referenced are attributed to the town of Kutchan, which is the center of the local Niseko population.

 Niseko Population vs Other Hokkaido Cities

-For a relatively comparison for data, we can compare the population of Niseko to some other local cities.
+For some perspective on this data, we can compare the population of Niseko to some other local Hokkaido cities:

-The population of Sapporo is 2,666,000.
+The population of Sapporo is approximately 2,666,000 residents.
 Compared to 10 years ago, Sapporo’s population has increased about 2%.
 Sapporo’s population is about 180 times bigger than Niseko (saying that another way, Niseko has about 0.5% the population of Sapporo).
 The population of Otaru is 108,525.
 Compared to 10 years ago, Otaru’s population has decreased ~15%.
 Otaru’s population is about 7.5 times larger than Niseko’s population.

 Non-Japanese and Foreigners in Niseko

 We provide more specific statistics in our separate report on the population of foreigners living in Niseko, but for a quick review: